Roms1383/emissary/README.md

 ### work in progress

-beware that commit SHA is from forked repository but review threads must be retrieved from main repository.
+- beware that commit SHA is from forked repository but review threads must be retrieved from main repository.
+- beware that octokit request 'GET /repos/{owner}/{repo}/commits/{commit_sha}/pulls' works in private repo **when run from Github Action** but won't simply work when queried from outside (e.g. from integration tests). that's why it might be required to setup a fake repo for tests.